 A Three Year KS3

 Our curriculum in Years 7, 8 and 9 (the first three years at Ousedale) for all students covers English, Maths, Science, Computing and Digital Applications, Technology, Art, Music, Drama, History, Geography, Modern Foreign Languages, Physical Education, Religious Education and Personal Development.
 Students will be able to choose some options in the Arts and Technology for their Year 9 study.
 Detailed curriculum overviews are displayed for each year group in the menu on the right of this page.

 In Years 10 and 11 a degree of choice is available within a broad curriculum framework.
 The choices are made in Year 9 by students and their parents, in consultation with subject and form tutors.
-All students take GCSE Religious Studies however parents wishing to withdraw their children from studies involving Religious Education should contact Mrs Wheatland, Senior Assistant Headteacher.
+The majority of students take GCSE Religious Studies however parents wishing to withdraw their children from studies involving Religious Education should contact Mr Whiting, Deputy Headteacher.

 Assessment of all students' progress is carried out regularly, and is used to review grouping arrangements in subjects which are organised into ability sets.
 These are kept as flexible as possible to allow students to change according to progress.